Glimmer in the Dark

 At least my boobs are both perky, have a nice shape, she thought, and maybe they’ll grow bigger like Jolene’s… I hope.

 Shine frowned at that.
 Jolene’s boobs were heaps larger, more than double the size of Shine’s, maybe nearly triple.
 Mama’s too.

 Shine’s waist was very slim, especially compared to her wide hips for her size.
 She put both hands on her hips, happy that she wasn’t getting fat at least.
-Her legs were long-ish for her height, and that was a feature she was proud of.
+Her legs were longish for her height, and that was a feature she was proud of.
 Longer than her body by quite a lot, a little over half her full height.
 Most of the short girls that Shine had seen also had shorter legs compared to their height.
-Some even shorter than their bodies like many guys seemed to have, but Shine’s weren’t.
+Some even shorter than their bodies like many guys apparently had, but Shine’s weren’t.

-“I wish they wouldn’t say at school that I looked like a doll...”, she muttered out loud, then continued the sentence mentally, ...even if the description was maybe a tinge fitting.
+“I wish they wouldn’t say at school that I looked like a doll...”, she muttered out loud, after that continued the sentence mentally, ...even if the description was maybe a tinge fitting.

 Her pubic hairs were very fine, light brown, and sparse.
 When she brushed a hand over the patch of hairs they felt soft as kitten fur, and there didn’t appear to be much down-there.
 She’d shaved under her arms in the shower that morning, but other than that Shine barely had any visible body hair or leg hair.
 Nothing but the tiny hairs which everyone had but couldn’t be seen unless looking at human skin very close.

 That was from Mama’s side, definitely, Shine figured.